jlreed2/business_site/README.md

-#Blog Template WIE
+#Business Template WIE
 ##Author: Jennifer Reed

 ###Description:

-Blog Template
+Business Template

-WordPress Template to be used in Blog site
+WordPress Template to be used in Business site